 Schools Staff attending Forest School sessions and volunteers should be familiar with the following school policies:

 - Health and Safety Policy

 - First Aid Policy

 - Safeguarding Policy

-- Single Equalities Policy
+- Equality & Inclusion Policy

 - Positive Behaviour Policy

-- Volunteer Booklet
+- Volunteers Booklet- given in hard copy when given a DBS check.
 They will be aware of all risk assessments and risk benefits.